Make an enquiry

 City scenes

-The Mekong Delta is just as stunning in a contrasting way.
+The Mekong Delta is just as stunning as the rural north, with its own distinctive character.
 Navigate wide rivers, winding channels and picturesque narrow canals by boat, passing under wooden ‘monkey bridges’ and past farms producing fruit, flowers and rice, before cruising to a floating market.
 Disembark to learn about the Delta’s flourishing cottage industries and to visit traditional settlements, old French-Colonial houses, and Chinese temples.
 Resist the temptation to tick off the Mekong Delta as a day trip, and instead stay a night or two at a riverside hotel, in a rural lodge, or onboard a boat.
 If you’re keen to spend more time on the water, continue on towards the nearby border with Cambodia.

 Cultural & culinary capital

 Many visitors’ first taste of urban Vietnam is the characterful and vibrant capital city of Hanoi: the perfect place to top or tail an adventure into the rural north.
 This energetic city can feel like it’s constantly on the move (not least because of the infamous motorbike traffic!) and it’s a great place to delve deeper into the country’s rich history.
-Visit the Vietnam Museum of Ethnology, where you can learn more about the minority ethnic communities who live in Mai Chau, and explore the atmospheric Old Quarter, the stately French Quarter, the Temple of Literature, and the Mausoleum of Ho Chi Minh.
+Visit the Vietnam Museum of Ethnology, where you can learn more about the different communities who live in northern Vietnam, and explore the atmospheric Old Quarter, the stately French Quarter, the Temple of Literature, and the Mausoleum of Ho Chi Minh.

 Bright lights, big city